The next day Moses took his seat to serve as judge for the people, and they stood around him from morning till evening. Exodus 18:13

 Cooking, cleaning, chauffeuring, laundry… the responsibilities can seem endless.

-If you google the word burnout, this is what you will find-
+If you google the word burnout, you’ll find these symptoms:

 Sounds like I’ve been here before.
-I don’t think any of us want to lack enthusiasm for our jobs, feel ineffective or become cynical.
+I don’t think any of us want to lack enthusiasm, feel ineffective or become cynical.

-While reading Exodus 18, three keys to avoiding burnout emerged:
+While reading Exodus 18, three ways to prevent burnout emerged:

 Having someone who can speak into our lives is essential to recognizing possible burnout.